<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1105914794266512&amp;ev=PageView&amp;noscript=1">

 Pinto

-Great norther
+Great northern

 Garbanzo/chickpeas